 Relationships are all there is.
 Everything in the universe only exists because it is in relationship to everything else.
 Nothing exists in isolation.
 We have to stop pretending we are individuals that can go it alone. | Meg Wheatley Continue reading Relationships Are All There Is Meg Wheatley

-Conversational Leadership Mindset The Impact of Cognitive Biases in Conversation Close Pop-up all posts in this chapter What’s the Vibe?
-Please be patient as this may take up to a minute to load… Close Conversations shape how we connect, collaborate, and solve problems.
-Groups often struggle to focus on the right issues, approach discussions constructively, … Continue reading Three Questions for Meaningful Conversations Clarify focus, approach, and community-building in discussions
+Conversations shape how we connect, collaborate, and solve problems.
+Groups often struggle to focus on the right issues, approach discussions constructively, or build a sense of community.
+Asking thoughtful questions can guide meaningful dialogue, ensuring conversations address vital needs, encourage participation, and strengthen relationships.
+Continue reading Three Questions for Meaningful Conversations Clarify focus, approach, and community-building in discussions

-Wisdom of Crowds of Crowds What Is the Optimum Group Size for a Conversation?
-Close Pop-up all posts in this chapter What’s the Vibe?
-Please be patient as this may take up to a minute to load… Close Small group conversations are at the heart of Conversational Leadership, but there are several challenges to be … Continue reading Introduction: Small Group Conversations Small groups are an essential building block to any future you want to create
+Small group conversations are at the heart of Conversational Leadership, but there are several challenges to be overcome if they are to be effective.
+Continue reading Introduction: Small Group Conversations Small groups are an essential building block to any future you want to create

-Avoiding Modern-day Colonialism Spirituality Close Pop-up all posts in this chapter What’s the Vibe?
+The Impact of Cognitive Biases in Conversation Spirituality Close Pop-up all posts in this chapter What’s the Vibe?
 Please be patient as this may take up to a minute to load… Close Edgar and Peter Schein’s four levels of relationship: Level Minus 1: Total impersonal domination and coercion.
-Level 1: Transactional role and rule-based supervision, service, and all forms … Continue reading Relationships ** The way in which two or more people are connected
+Level 1: Transactional role and rule-based supervision, Continue reading Relationships ** The way in which two or more people are connected

 A community is more than just a group of people with shared interests.
 Many networks and organizations call themselves communities, but they often lack the deeper connections that make a real community.
 True communities grow over time through meaningful relationships, shared purpose, and mutual care—not through design or construction.
 Continue reading What Makes a Real Community?
 Members of a community care about each other